-Research involving animals will be carried out in new, state-of-the-art housing and laboratory research rooms in the Life Sciences Animal Research Building, which will be fully operational by the fall of 2017.
+Research involving animals is carried out in new, state-of-the-art housing and laboratory research rooms in the Life Sciences Animal Research Building.
 Our facilities support all modern neuroscience techniques, ranging from advanced imaging to molecular detection.
 The facility has specialized rooms dedicated to sophisticated behavioral testing of animals.

 In addition to our in-house facilities, the CU Boulder's Office of Information Technology provides a range of large-scale facilities including the 184 TFLOPS Janus Supercomputer, storage of research data, high-speed data transfer capabilities and support for data sharing (https://www.rc.colorado.edu).
 These facilities are available to all researchers on campus.